ChromeGaming/Community-Page/README.md

 ## Contribution

+### Code of Conduct

+Our community follows the Contributor Covenant Code of Conduct.
+You can read it [here](CONTRIBUTING.md).

 ### How to Make a PR in a Project 🟢

 If you are interested in contributing to this project, here's how you can get started: